AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/configure-a-modules-settings.md

    Or

-   Click the icon of the module in the scenario editor, as described in [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).
+   Click the icon of the module in the scenario editor, as described in [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).

-1. If required for the module, create a **Connection** to your registered user account for that given service, as described in [About connecting [!DNL Adobe Workfront Fusion] to an app or service](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).
+1. If required for the module, create a **[!UICONTROL Connection]** to your registered user account for that given service, as described in [About connecting [!DNL Adobe Workfront Fusion] to an app or service](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).
 1. In each field, type the appropriate text.

    Or

-   Click **Map** if it appears to the right of the field, then map an item from another module in your scenario.
+   Click **[!UICONTROL Map]** if it appears to the right of the field, then map an item from another module in your scenario.

    Bolded parameters are required.

-   For information about the different item data types Workfront Fusion can recognize (such as date, number, and text), see [Item data types in Adobe Workfront Fusion](../../workfront-fusion/mapping/item-data-types.md).
+   For information about the different item data types [!DNL Workfront Fusion] can recognize (such as date, number, and text), see [Item data types in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/item-data-types.md).

-1. (Conditional) If the module has advanced options you want to display and use, select **Show advanced settings**.
+1. (Conditional) If the module has advanced options you want to display and use, select **[!UICONTROL Show advanced settings]**.